 Course retakes are handled on a strictly case-by-case basis.
 Reasons for retakes may include academic deficits pertaining to grade point average, poor academic performance with grades of C's, D's or F's, or any other reason leading to an inability to complete the program within the proper academic sequence.
 Approval for retakes will only be considered for courses in which a student earned a grade of C or lower.
-The M.S.M.
-Program Staff, in consultation with the Administration of the Harris College of Business and Executive Education, fully reserves the right to deny retakes.
+The Academic Review Committee fully reserves the right to deny re-takes.